quicwg/base-drafts/draft-ietf-quic-transport.md

 The QUIC handshake combines negotiation of cryptographic and transport parameters.
 The handshake is structured to permit the exchange of application data as soon as possible.
-This includes an option for clients to send data immediately (0-RTT) as possible, which might require prior communication to enable.
+This includes an option for clients to send data immediately (0-RTT), which might require prior communication to enable.

 QUIC connections are not strictly bound to a single network path.
 Connection migration uses connection identifiers to allow connections to transfer to a new